nvclopez9/demoWooFrontend/README.md

 ### Configuration and Setup

 Before running the backend, you need to configure the environment variables.
-These variables are defined in the `.env.local` file.
+These variables are defined in the `.env` file.
 A sample configuration file `.env.dist` is provided for reference.

 #### Steps:
-1. Define the necessary environment variables in `.env.local`.
+1. Define the necessary environment variables in `.env`.
 2. Run `composer install` to install PHP dependencies.
 3. Start the Docker containers with `docker-compose up`.
 4. Additional configurations may be required as per the [official tutorial](https://woographql.com/blog/building-headless-shops-with-woographql-chapter-1-of-5).